 Selling a home, on the other hand, requires time and work.
 If you need to sell your home quickly, you may have little choice except to accept a lesser price and risk losing money.

 Most or all utilities, including non-essentials like cable television, are covered by many multi-unit building owners.
 In smaller structures, such as condominiums and single-family houses, the technique is most popular, although it is still inconceivable for other landlords.
 Homeowners, on the other hand, are responsible for the whole cost of utilities, which may be cost around P10,000 to 15,000 per month depending on the size and usage of the home.

 DISADVANTAGES OF RENTING

 1. FORGET ABOUT THE EQUITY

 Unless you have a rent-to-own arrangement in place, every money you pay in rent is gone for good.
 Under a normal lease arrangement, no matter how long you stay in your rental apartment or how good a tenant you are, you can’t create equity in the property.
-If you plan on living in the same place for more than a few years, purchasing rather than renting may be a better financial decision.
+If you plan on living in the same place for more than a few years, purchasing rather than having monthly rent payments may be a better financial decision.

 2. UP AND DOWN RENT BILLINGS

-Unless you reside in a city with rent control, your landlord can raise your rent after your current lease expires.
+Unless you reside in a city with rent control, instead of having a fixed rate mortgage, your landlord can raise your rent after your current lease expires.
 Rental property owners boost rates to keep up with market rent increases, to force current tenants to depart rather than sign a new lease, and for a variety of other reasons.